pranlawate/avc-parser/README.md

 ### Development Workflow
 1. Use `make format` to format code with ruff (no automatic hooks)
 2. Use `make quick-check` for ultra-fast quality validation
+3. Use `make test-regression` for comprehensive test coverage and regression prevention
-3. Use `make flow-diagram` to visualize function relationships after major changes
+4. Use `make flow-diagram` to visualize function relationships after major changes
-4. All quality tools are managed through the Makefile for consistency
+5. All quality tools are managed through the Makefile for consistency

 ### Architecture Overview